Self-Portrait with Bandaged Ear: History

 In a 17 January 1889 letter to his brother Theo, Van Gogh mentioned he had made a new self-portrait, which is believed to be this one.

 At the time of Van Gogh's death, this painting was in the possession of Julien (Père) Tanguy, although it was unclear how he had obtained it.
 Tanguy had posed twice for Van Gogh in 1887.
 It was exhibited in Paris 1901 and 1905 in a major Van Gogh retrospective.
 In 1928 Samuel Courtauld purchased it and it is currently in the collection of the Courtauld Gallery in London.

-The Japanese Art Influence
+Japanese art influence

 The art of woodblock printing in Japan was of great influence for Van Gogh as he was a big collector of many Japanese pieces.
 Throughout his lifetime, he had collected hundreds of Japanese prints, including Geishas in a Landscape by Torakiyo Sato, which was then used as inspiration for the copy in the background of this portrait.

 Van Gogh's interest in Japanese art guided him to modernize his own art style.
 He enjoyed the bold colors and spatial effects of the Japanese prints which prompted him to start using them in all of his work including this portrait.